And they read from the book, from the law of God, translating to give the sense so that they understood the reading. Nehemiah 8:8 (NASB)

-Start by praying and asking God to show you how the passage applies to your life and what it reveals about God.
-Think about it and pray for several days.
-God will show you.
-He is faithful.
-Application is the wonderful part of Bible study.
-It is here we discover how we should be like God.
+The last letter in the acronym, SMA, is “A”.
+It stands for “How does it apply?”
+Application can be a wonderful part of Bible study.
+It is here we discover how we should respond to the Scripture in order to be like God.
 We find victory over sin and our problems.
 We discover the purpose of trials.
-We find sins in our life that God wants us to remove, and God gives us direction for life.
-If there is a command to action, the application is easy – we ought to obey.
-If there is a warning to avoid something or an encouragement about an attitude, then we should comply, realizing the benefit.
-Remember – pray and pray – asking God to show you what His Word reveals about Himself and how you should respond.
+We find sins in our lives that God wants us to remove, and God gives us direction for life.
+If there is a command to action, the application is easy; we ought to obey.
+If there is a warning to avoid something or an encouragement about an attitude, then we should comply in order to realize the benefit.

-But best of all, we discover new glimpses of Him.
-In Hebrews 2:17 we discover that we are sinners and need His forgiveness.
+But best of all, we discover new glimpses of God.
+In Hebrews 2:17, we discover that we are sinners and need His forgiveness.
 We discover that He was made like us and calls us brethren.
-That implies, that He is not distant but close to us.
+That implies that He is not distant but is close to us.
 The word “merciful” implies that He loves us and has great compassion for us.
 Wow!
 Does it get any better than this?
 What else can you find?

 1. What is the focus of the Old and New Testaments according to 1 Peter 1:10-12 and Luke 24:27, 44?

 2. Why should we study the Bible according to Exodus 33:13 and 1 John 2:12-14?

 3. Can a person really know God without knowing the Bible?